 With so many breaches and security vulnerabilities, it’s incredibly difficult to put our faith in businesses that pay no attention to their data security measures.
 Now that data security regulations such as the GDPR are in effect, some companies are starting to take security more seriously due to the hefty fines that could ruin a business that isn’t careful.
 There are also new technologies such as Jumio, the ID verification solution that produces fast results, and even new businesses that focus on helping companies meet regulatory requirements that are needed for a company to be compliant with the GDPR and other similar security standards.

 Hopefully, the future has more in store for us regarding data security and how much faith we can put into businesses, but at the moment, it’s looking a little grim in terms of who we should really trust with our data.
+Since cybersecurity is such a huge responsibility, there must be some fairly sophisticated methods identifying potential security threats to your data network.
+One of these methods is through data packet capture that analyzes small packets of data that may be a security threat in order to help keep your network secure.
+More can be learned about data packet capture on a site like https://www.thousandeyes.com/learning/glossary/packet-capture if you are interested in this method of data security.

 Trust is the most valuable business commodity